 Did you have to leave your furbaby behind when you relocated to Germany?
+Now you wish to fly your pet to Germany?
 Or are you finally at the right time and place in your life to get your four-legged buddy? *quietly raises hand* In this post you can find out how to get a pet in Germany.

 There is no need to feel shy about wanting companionship.
-After all, we are all expats, living miles away from home.
-Nurturing meaningful human friendships can take a long time in a new country, so no one can judge you for wanting a loyal pet to keep each other company.
+After all, we are all foreigners, living miles away from home.
+Nurturing meaningful connections can take a long time in a new country, so it is only human for wanting a loyal pet to keep each other company.

-Here are a few ideas about how to get your own pet in Germany!
+Here are a few ideas about how to get a pet in Germany!

-As much difficult as it is to imagine, it is always possible to fly with or transfer your pet to Germany.
+As much difficult as it is to imagine, it is always possible to fly your pet to Germany.
 The first thing to bear in mind is that the rules of flying with animals may differ from country to country and airline to airline.
-So give yourself adequate time to do some homework before your trip.
+You need to observe several regulations (depending on your country of origin) to bring your pet to Germany.
+So give yourself adequate time to do some homework before flying your pet to Germany.

-Bottom line is – educate yourself as much as you can and you will be able to fly down your beloved pet to your new home safely.
+Bottom line: Educate yourself as much as you can and you will be able to fly your pet to Germany safely.

 So you made one of the toughest decisions of your life to leave your pet behind.
 This doesn’t mean that you cannot give your love to a German animal in need.
 Sadly, every year several pets are abandoned and require immediate re-housing.

 This situation has worsened Post-COVID-19.
 There has been a ‘Corona-Tiere’ (pandemic pet) flux in Germany since the pandemic – people buying pets in Germany during the quarantine period and then abandoning them at animal shelters after the normal resumed.
 Several animal shelters in Germany have been forced to pause any new intake because they have reached maximum capacity.